National Assembly (Bulgaria): Building

 Due to insufficient space in the main building at Parliament Square, the National Assembly is now housed by the former headquarters of the Bulgarian Communist Party, located at the Largo - the so-called Party House.
-Initially, only administrative offices have been relocated, but proposals to convert the into an interior space for the plenary chamber have been made since 1996, with the relocation taking place in 2020.
+Initially, only administrative offices have been relocated, but proposals to convert it into an interior space for the plenary chamber have been made since 1996, with the relocation taking place in 2020.
 After the April 2021 Bulgarian parliamentary election, the National Assembly moved again to the old Parliament House because ITN, Democratic Bulgaria, ISMV, and DPS viewed the Party House building as a symbol of Bulgaria's communist past.

+In 2023, the 49th National Assembly decided to relocate its plenary sessions back to the former Party House building, where it continues to convene.